 I graduated in Law and Business Studies, before going on to do Post Grad in Psychology at Uni of London.
 Studied at San Francisco Comedy College for 7 years, whilst doing amateur stand-up up and down California, for fun.

-Seriously techy – having got married in Virtual Reality, and conducted a series of comedy events in VR too.
+Seriously techy – having got married in Virtual Reality, and conducted a series of comedy events in VR as well.